Agoric/documentation/CONTRIBUTING.md

 ### Importing and testing code snippets

 Code snippets are not short inline code bits like `const x = 2 + 2;`.
 In fact, you cannot insert a code snippet in line.
-They are for where you wnat to do an effective code block (i.e. one that starts with a line consisting of three backquotes and an appended 'js' and ends with a line consisting of three backquotes).
+They are for where you want to do an effective code block (i.e. one that starts with a line consisting of three backquotes and an appended 'js' and ends with a line consisting of three backquotes).

-Rather, code snippets are actual development or test code from the Agoric-SDK repo, or code held to a similar standard of correctness.
-They should pass `lint` and run with no errors.
+The code used for code snippets is held to a similar standard of correctness as actual development or test code from the agoric-sdk repo.
+It should pass `lint` and run with no errors.
 This provides assurance our documents use real code that works with the current agoric-sdk version (whatever is on master) and is not outdated.
 However, you do need to remember to, after any new SDK release,